voxeet/dolbyio-spatial-audio-demo-web/README.md

 # Communications APIs - Spatial Audio for Web SDK

 This sample application allows you to demonstrate how Spatial Audio works.
-You can run the application on either web or Desktop.

 ![](wiki/layout.png)